RongUTSW/THE-ISOFORM-POTENTIAL-OF-THE-GENOME/docs/plan.md

 2. Use Bedfile and human fasta file to create a fasta file of every human transcript
   - https://bedtools.readthedocs.io/en/latest/content/tools/getfasta.html
 3. Merge all exons per transcripid -- leaving out one exon at a time.
 Ie missing 1, 2, 3, etc
-4. Translate DNA to protein ?R package?
+4. Translate DNA to protein using R package (biostrings)

 ### Zahin Islam
 1. Pass through all species' fasta sequences into Blast for nucleotide alignment